cash stack icon

 Bear in mind that you’ll need to meet your provider’s definition of incapacity – their criteria for being unable to work – before your claim will be accepted.
 If it is, the policy will typically pay out about 50-70% of your usual earnings, with the reduction accounting for things like the state benefits you’ll be eligible to claim, the work-related expenses you’ll no longer be paying for (such as travel/commuting costs), and the fact that the income will be tax-free.

-Note that this type of insurance policy is a monthly benefit that’s specifically designed to cover your expenses – including household bills, rent/mortgage and groceries – for the period in which you’re out of work.
+Note that this type of insurance policy is a monthly benefit that’s specifically designed to cover your expenses – including household bills, rent/mortgage and groceries – for the period in which you’re out of work, though remember that you’ll typically only receive a maximum of 70% of your salary.
 It’s different to critical illness cover, which offers a single lump sum payout if you’re diagnosed with a serious illness.

 What isn’t covered